 1. Milwaukee 2691-22 Compact Drill – Best Overall

 The impact drill has a frameless motor that delivers 1400 in-lb of torque.
 This is a decent amount of power that should be able to handle most jobs.
 It is lightweight, though the exact weight of the impact drill is not listed.
-We expect that it should be about 4 pounds, similar to the compact drill, as they are about the same size.
+We expect it to be about 4 pounds, similar to the compact drill, as they are about the same size.

 2. Milwaukee M12 Drill Driver – Best Value

 The Milwaukee 2407-20 M12 Drill Driver is one of the most inexpensive options.
 While it won’t work for everyone, it is the best Milwaukee drill for the money, so it is worth considering.
 It can deliver 275 in-lb of torque, which may be plenty for some homeowners, but it is a little less than other drills on the market.
 However, it is still powerful enough for most light to moderate jobs, so don’t completely write it off.

 It has an ergonomic handle design to make it more comfortable to use.
 The 2407-20 also comes with a battery fuel gauge, allowing you to clearly see how much juice the battery has left.
 This feature prevents you from being caught off-guard when the battery dies.
 Also, the metal ratcheting chuck is more durable than other designs.

 One of the negatives is that it only comes with the drill.
 If you have a Milwaukee battery and charger that is compatible with this machine, that shouldn’t be an issue.
 Otherwise, you’ll need to buy them separately, which will drive up the price.